UGC Techdocs

 When Nosto's UGC widgets are shown, often a custom menu will be built.
 The menu will drive the Filter-changing in the widget and often perform other functions too, not necessarily related to Stackla.

-In this example we will investigate how Nosto's UGC REST API can be consumed to grab the data related to Filters from the Stack.
+In this example we will investigate how Nosto's UGC can be consumed to grab the data related to Filters from the Stack.

 Key concepts